 The Fan Group engages in theoretical, computational and experimental research in photonics, focused on microphotonic and nanophotonic

 structures like photonic crystals, and solid state devices more generally.
+We are motivated by applications in a range of areas including information processing, imaging and renewable energy.
 Our

 Our research group is led by